Hope in the Heart CIC

 Picture

-This project, facilitated by Hope in the Heart in partnership with the University of Plymouth School of Architecture, and supported by the Real Ideas Organisation, consisted of a series of workshops, beginning in December 2019 and continuing through the following Spring, challenged, compromised, but not derailed by the unexpected interruption of Covid 19.
+This project, designed and facilitated by Hope in the Heart in partnership with the University of Plymouth School of Architecture, and supported by the Real Ideas Organisation, consisted of a series of workshops beginning in December 2019 and continuing through the following Spring.
+Although challenged, compromised and adapted, it was not entirely derailed by the unexpected interruption of Covid 19.

-citizens of plymouth unite to share heritage stories and ideas
+Citizens of Plymouth unite through stories and ideas

-The Plymouth residents' group met for three, monthly workshops in which they shared their own heritage stories, with a focus on "community spirit".
-Members of this group varied from long-term Plymothians to others who had moved to the city from elsewhere, and included refugees from several countries, who shared experiences of their cultures while in turn learning about the experiences of long-standing local residents.
-This created a sense of empathy and understanding and a broadening of horizons for participants, and a vibrant multi-faceted vision of a city that could incorporate both the heritage of its long-term citizens and of those who have more recently made it their home, bringing with them some of the richness of their homes of origin.
+The Plymouth residents' group met at three workshops over three months.
+They shared personal stories, with a focus on "community spirit".
+Members of this group varied from long-term Plymothians to others who had moved to the city from elsewhere.
+They included people with mental health and associated issues and refugees from several countries who shared experiences of their cultures while in turn learning about the experiences of long-standing local residents.
+An ethos of compassionate curiosity and empathy was encouraged, and achieved, alongside a broadening of horizons for participants, and a vibrant multi-faceted vision of a city that could incorporate both the heritage of its long-term citizens and of those who have more recently arrived, many bringing some of the richness of their homes of origin.

-These three initial workshops included an exploration of the impact of the built environment on the well-being of those who live within and around it.
-Participants identified their own preferences and ideas via memories, discussion and communal art-work.
+These initial workshops focused on an exploration of the impact the built environment can have on the wellbeing of those who live within and around it, and how a "spirit of community" can be encouraged and achieved.
+Participants identified their own preferences and ideas via memories, discussions and communal art-work.

 Picture

-They shared the outcomes in a fourth workshop at the university, in small and large-group conversations with students of architecture working on their own project ideas of what a Compassionate Plymouth might look like.
+Following Hope in the Heart's initial workshops and preparation by senior lecturer Andy Humphreys with his students, the two cohorts came together in a fourth workshop at the university.
+They discussed the outcomes of the community workshops in small and large-group conversations, with the students sharing their own project ideas of what a Compassionate Plymouth might look like.
 The students were keen to show the group the drawings and models of their vision so far and to hear the citizens' ideas and queries about how their projects could be developed to best benefit the people of Plymouth.

 Our original plan had been to hold three such workshops at the university, but covid 19 struck before the second could take place.
-The plan was adapted so that a final workshop, with fewer participants, took place via Zoom.
-The student representatives who took part in this were able to show community members illustrations from their updated projects, and explain how the earlier insights and suggestions from community members had influenced their work, which seeks to honour and build upon the rich heritage of Plymouth's past.
+The plan was adapted so that one final workshop, with fewer participants, could take place via Zoom.
+The student representatives who took part in this were able to show community members illustrations from their updated projects, and explain how the valuable insights and suggestions from community members had influenced their work, which seeks to honour and build upon the rich heritage of Plymouth's past.

-Below is a gallery of photographs from all five workshops, featuring some of the individuals and groups that took part, and illustrating the processes participants went through to reach a shared vision of a more Compassionate Plymouth for all.
-We hope this will offer a sense of the vision, enthusiasm and compassionate connection that contributed to the ethos of the project.
+Below is a gallery of photographs from all five workshops, depicting some of the individuals and groups that took part, and illustrating the processes participants went through to reach a shared vision of a more compassionate city for all.
+We hope this will offer a sense of the vision, enthusiasm and compassionate connection that contributed to the ethos and outcome of the project.

 COMMUNITY MEMBERS' WORKSHOPS AT DEVONPORT GUILDHALL

-Later, dividing into three groups of visual, kinaesthetic and strategic thinkers to explore their vision of Plymouth from these modalities and bring the different perspectives together in creating pieces of art to illustrate their conclusions.
+Later, dividing into three groups of visual, kinaesthetic and strategic thinkers to explore their vision of Plymouth from these modalities and bring the different perspectives together through pieces of art to illustrate their conclusions.

-The final pieces of art were made at home by project participants.
-First, a three-dimensional display representing community spirit was created for the project by an inspired community member with help from three generations of her family, and subsequently featured in a different form for a month in the window of the Union Corner Community Space (itself a fantastic example of compassion in the community) under the title "COMPASSIONATE CITY".
+The pieces of art in the final photos were made at home by project participants.
+A three-dimensional display representing community spirit was created for the project by an inspired community member, with help from three generations of her family, and subsequently featured in a different form for a month in the window of the Union Corner Community Space (itself a fantastic example of compassion in the community) under the title "COMPASSIONATE CITY".

-Representatives from the community group spoke to all the students about the processes undergone in the workshops, using the art they collectively created to illustrate and explain their ideas and the shared vision they developed.
+Representatives from the community group spoke to all the students (around 60 in all) about the processes undergone in the workshops, using the art they collectively created to illustrate and explain their ideas and the shared vision they developed.

-Large and small group conversations in which students shared their work with community members, explained the potential benefits for Plymouth's diverse population, and how these projects complement the rich hertitage of our city.
-Community members offered their thoughts and insights, and were greatly inspired by the compassionate vision, attentiveness and creative integrity of the students.
+Large and small group conversations took place in which students shared their work with community members, explained its potential benefits for the wellbeing and unity of Plymouth's diverse population, and how these projects complement the rich hertitage of our city.
+Community members offered their thoughts and insights, and were greatly inspired by the compassionate vision, attentiveness and creative integrity of the students, and how their own contributions had been incorporated in the final outcomes.

 COMMENTS FROM community PARTICIPANTS